artoftheblue/artoftheblue.github.io/_pages/punctuation.md

 * One should do this; otherwise, other wouldn't be able to do that.
 * One has done this; therefore, other can't do it.

-As an alternative, just split these clauses into separate sentences.
+As an alternative, just split these clauses into separate sentences:

+* One does this.
+However, other doesn't do it.
+* One should do this.
+Otherwise, other wouldn't be able to do that.
+* One has done this.
+Therefore, other can't do it.